 Many dietitians work with clients on a fee-for-service basis.
 Dietitians offer a wide variety of services including: nutrition counselling for individuals or groups, writing, presentations, menu development and nutrient analysis.
 A physician’s referral is not required.

 If you are looking for a dietitian in private practice for yourself, a family member, or your organization, click here.

 Retail Store Dietitians

-Some grocery stores have dietitians who offer invidual counseling services, informative class sessions ranging from food trends to managing your diabetes, community presentations and healthy cooking classes (complimentary or fee-for-service basis).
-Consult the Atlantic Superstore Retail Dietitians Directory and the Sobeys Dietitians Directory to find a dietitian near you.
+Some grocery stores have dietitians who offer individual counseling services, informative class sessions ranging from food trends to managing your diabetes, community presentations and healthy cooking classes (complimentary or fee-for-service basis).
+Consult the Atlantic Superstore Retail Dietitians Directory to find a dietitian near you.
 A physician’s referral is not required.

 Your family physician or specialist may be able to refer you to an outpatient clinic with access to a dietitian.
 The dietitian in these clinics would be covered or paid by your New Brunswick Medicare.

 If you have diabetes or are at risk for diabetes, you can ask your family physician or self-refer to a publicly funded Diabetes Education Centre in New Brunswick.

 Horizon Health Network Diabetes Education Centres in New Brunswick

 Vitalité Health Network Health Clinics and Centres – Contact your local health clinic or centre to see if they offer diabetes individual or group sessions with a dietitian.

 The New Brunswick Extra-Mural Program (EMP) provides home and community-based health care, including dietitian services, to people of all ages in New Brunswick.
 For more information on the EMP, please contact your local EMP office or your family physician.